exion5/exion5.github.io/console.md

 ![Controller1](./assets/Controller1.jpeg)

 ## Screen & Power
-Another core aspect of gaming is being able to play your games comfortably.
-This is why I decided to make two configurations for the handheld; Portable and Non-Portable.
+When creating a console, having a good source of power and having a reliable display can really augment the quality of gaming.
+So, I decided to create two variations of the console, one portable and one non-portable.
+Both of these options allows the user to have options when it comes to playability and comfort; depending on their situation.

 ### Portable
 In the portable configuration, the console relies on an in-built screen.
 To allow for it to be completely portable, the handheld will also have an internal battery that can be charged and allow the user to play anywhere without having to plug the console into an outlet.